Things to Do on a Rainy Day on Florida’s Space Coast

-Florida’s weather patterns are sporadic and can change in a moment’s notice.
-It could rain one hour and the sunshine could come out the next.
-If you’re visiting Cocoa Beach or Melbourne & The Beaches this summer, make sure you plan your days accordingly.
+The Sunshine State can get a little soggy in the summer months.
+If you’re visiting Florida's Space Coast this season, you'll thank yourself if you plan your days with a chance of rain.
 Thunderstorms come almost like clockwork, and can typically be expected in the afternoon between 2 and 4 p.m.

 - Sunrise Beach Walk – Enjoy a beautiful sunrise over the Atlantic Ocean.
 It’s rare when the Space Coast has a rainy morning.

 - Beach Time – Get out on the beach by 10 a.m.
 It provides the perfect sun coverage before the high-noon sun.
-When you start to see dark clouds to the west, check your weather app for the latest news.
+When you start to see dark clouds, check your weather app for the latest news.
 It’s possible that it could break up before it reaches your spot on the beach.
 However, safety first!
 When in doubt, pack it up and head inside.

 Exploration Tower - Port Canaveral

 Seven floors of exhibit and interactive play, the Exploration Tower includes something for everyone.
-Learn about Port Canaveral’s history, grab a bite to eat, and enjoy panoramic views of the surrounding area.
+Learn about Port Canaveral’s history, grab a bite to eat at one of the restaurants in The Cove, and enjoy panoramic views of the surrounding area.

 With two cruises taking place daily, these Vegas-style casino boats have over 600 slot machines and 27 casino games.
 Do they sail in the rain?
 Yes!

 The Dinosaur Store is the perfect place to enjoy a Space Coast rain storm.
 With life-size repilicas of dinos and their skeletons, artifacts from ancient cultures, and a variety of science activities, living reptile displays, and arcade games in the Activity Zone and the Museum of Dinosaurs and Ancient Cultures, is both educational and fun for the whole family.